swiftlang/swift-org-website/install/windows/_winget.md

-## Install via Windows Package Manager
+## Installation via Windows Package Manager

 [Windows Package Manager](https://docs.microsoft.com/windows/package-manager/) (aka.
 WinGet) comes pre-installed with Windows 11 (21H2 and later).
 It can also be found in the [Microsoft Store](https://www.microsoft.com/p/app-installer/9nblggh4nns1) or be [installed directly](ms-appinstaller:?source=https://aka.ms/getwinget).